-Because potassium can interact with certain medications, you should talk to your doctor before adding more potassium to your diet.
+Because potassium can interact with certain medications, talk to your doctor before adding more potassium to your diet.

 Avoiding or limiting certain foods and taking care of your health can help you lead an active life with AFib.
-Follow a low saturated fat, low-salt, low-sugar diet to help with underlying health problems such as high blood pressure, high cholesterol, and obesity, to reduce your risks for episodes of AFib.
-Also, talk with your doctor about medication and food interactions.
+To reduce your risk of AFib episodes, follow a diet low in saturated fat, salt, and sugar.
+A healthy diet can also help with underlying health conditions, such as high blood pressure, high cholesterol, and obesity.
+Be sure to talk with your doctor about medication and food interactions.

 Should I avoid tyramine if I have AFib?